nick22d/aws-access-form/README.md

 * Provision secure access via the use of temporary credentials as opposed to permanent ones
 * Enable automated deployment of the necessary resources in the client's AWS environment
 * Enable automated cleanup of the deployed resources once my work is done
-* Make the whole process as easy as possible even for the most non-technical clients
+* Make the whole process as easy as possible even for the least technical clients

 ## Prerequisites